tettetcaleb/Network-Traffic-Analysis-Intrusion-Detection-Lab/Network_Security_Study_Notes.md

 Anomaly-based — learns what normal traffic looks like and alerts on anything that deviates.
 Catches new threats but generates more false positives.

+Detection Methods

+Signature-based Detection

+Matches traffic against a database of known attack patterns.
+Great for catching known threats fast, but completely blind to anything new — if the signature doesn't exist, it won't detect it.
+This covers the Known Known quadrant — threats we know about and know how to detect.

+Behavior-based Detection

+Instead of looking for known patterns, it builds a baseline of what normal looks like and alerts on anything that deviates from it.
+Better at catching new and unknown threats but generates more false positives because not everything unusual is malicious.
+Covers the Known Unknown quadrant — we know threats exist but don't know exactly what they look like.

+Rule-based Detection

+You define the rules yourself based on your organization's specific policies — what's allowed, what's a violation.
+Highly flexible and customizable but requires constant maintenance because rules need to be updated as the environment changes.
+This is exactly what you'll be doing in Snort — writing your own rules.

+The quadrant explained simply:

+Known Known — we know the threat exists and we know what it looks like → Signature-based handles this

+Known Unknown — we know threats exist but can't predict the exact form → Behavior-based handles this

+Unknown Known — gaps in our knowledge about threats we should know about → training and intel sharing

+Unknown Unknown — threats we don't know exist yet → hardest to defend against, no tool fully covers this

 ---